 Average costs for Residential Conveyancing

-Our standard fees for the legal work for buying, selling and remortgaging start from £500 plus vat.
-The highe rthe value of the property, the higher our fee.
+Our standard Fees for the legal work for buying, selling and remortgaging start from £550 plus VAT to £950 plus VAT (plus additional fees and disbursements) for a property valued up to £750,000.
+Properties valued over £750,000 are charged at .015% of the Sale, Purchase or Remortgage Price (plus additional fees, VAT and disbursements).
+The higher rate value of the property, the higher our fee.
 Every case is different and straightforward matters can be cheaper whilst more complex matters will naturally cost more.
-Talk to one of our team so that we can understand the ‘ins and outs’ of your property and we can then give you affixed fee quotation to confirm the costs.
+Talk to one of our team so that we can understand the ‘ins and outs’ of your property and we can then give you a fixed fee quotation to confirm the costs.
 Some of the additional costs that you might incur on top of our standard fees are as follows:

 Unregistered £100 + VAT